 While the difference in HbA1c levels may not seem like much, Dr. Eskan explained why it matters.
 He said previous research has found that just a 1% increase in HbA1c levels increases the risk of death from cardiovascular or ischemic heart disease in diabetics by about 40%.

-Accordingly, our results may indicate that thorough chewing of food in diabetic patients may reduce cardiovascular complications by more than 50%, he said, according to Medical News Today.
+Accordingly, our results may indicate that thorough chewing of food in diabetic patients could reduce cardiovascular complications by more than 50%, he said, according to Medical News Today.

-Dr. Sumera Ahmed, Professor of Diabetes at the College of Osteopathic Medicine (USA), notes that chewing more thoroughly releases incretin hormones, which stimulate cells in the intestines to reduce blood sugar levels, slow down the movement of food out of the stomach, stimulate insulin secretion and suppress appetite.
+Dr. Sumera Ahmed, Professor specializing in diabetes, College of Osteopathic Medicine (USA), noted that chewing more thoroughly will release incretin hormones, stimulate cells in the intestines to reduce blood sugar levels, slow down the movement of food out of the stomach, stimulate insulin secretion and suppress appetite.

 Source link